tjknoth/cse130-web/lectures/00-hello.md

     - Let's test that!

-Lectures will also be recorded and published on website / canvas
+Lectures will also be recorded and published on canvas